ZONT3/tts-deck-generator/README.md

 python run_deck_gen.py -s ~/Library/Tabletop\ Simulator/Saves/TS_Save_7.json -D io/output-06 -g c2a0c2,a785c2 -X io/table-06.xlsx
 ```

-**Note 1**: You can override the whole deck in order to update attributes.
+**Note 2**: You can override the whole deck in order to update attributes.
 If it's not ok, you can append new cards to it using `-a` option,
 but you will have to delete old cards manually.

-**Note 2**: Deck sheets will become **local files** again.
+**Note 3**: Deck sheets will become **local files** again.
 Keep it in mind, if you are updating deck multiple times and use **upload all** in-game feature.
-If you are using `-u` method (example above), it will be easier because you will not have to upload same files multiple times, and script offers you to re-use previous URLs.
+If you are using `-u` method (Note 1), it will be easier because you will not have to upload same files multiple times, and script offers you to re-use previous URLs.

 ### Discord scrapping